FionaCLin/epipro/Reports/Design Details.md

 The response will be in form of array of disease report objects.

 #### GET /api/reports/key-terms/`<category>`
-This api has only one path query parameter /<<category/>>, which can only be "general" or "specific".
+This api has only one path query parameter `<category>`, which can only be "general" or "specific".
 When category is "general", the response will return all general key terms given by project spec.
 When category is "specific", the response will return all specific key terms given by project spec.
 All the responses will be in an array of key-term object.(for detail definition please check in the above link)